 No matter your home design kink — renovations, home improvement, interior design, or simply snooping on other people’s houses — we’ve got you covered with our complete (and highly unofficial) ranking of the best home design shows on Netflix.

-Criteria, you ask?
+What’s our criteria, you ask?

-Our main criteria is whether the show is actually enjoyable to watch.
+Our main criteria is whether or not the show is actually enjoyable to watch.
 As a result, this list includes both binge-watching pleasure and popcorn-throwing criticism in this criteria (but not whether it offers actually useful home design advice).
 We personally watched at least two episodes from each show listed below.
-Sadly, not all shows will be available in every region (some are only available in the USA and not in Canada, for instance).
+However, not all shows will be available in every region (some are only available in the USA and not in Canada, for instance).

 So, cozy up, queue these up, and start scheming about your dream home!